-1 Pull the steering wheel adjustment lever located on the steering wheel column.
+Push the steering wheel adjustment lever located on the steering wheel column.

-2 Grasp the steering wheel and adjust its position.

-Move it up or down and backwards or forwards to fit your driving posture.

-3 Push the steering wheel adjustment lever down to secure the position of the steering wheel.
+- 2 Grasp the steering wheel and adjust its position. - Move it up or down and backwards or forwards to fit your driving posture. - Pull the steering wheel adjustment lever up to secure the position of the steering wheel.